Benefits of Tailored Advertising

 Consumers Place a High Value on Digital Media, But They are Unwilling to Pay Enough to Sustain These Services

 Consumers place a high value on their online content and services, estimating they would pay $163.50 per month to keep using those services if they had to.
-Younger generations place a higher value on online content and services, with Millennials willing to pay $176.89, Generation Z, $229.14.
-In contrast, older generations would pay less, with Generation X willing to pay $139.16 and Boomers, $105.77.51 Yet, despite this perceived value, most consumers reject the idea of directly paying for these services, preferring the existing ad-supported model.
+Younger generations place an even higher value on online content and services, with Millennials willing to pay $176.89, and Generation Z, $229.14.49 Yet, despite this perceived value, most consumers reject the idea of directly paying for these services, preferring the existing ad-supported model.

 Ultimately, consumers have expressed their preference: they value the free and open internet as it exists today and reject the idea of paying directly for content they have always received at no cost.
 The ad-supported internet, powered by tailored advertising, is not only what consumers are accustomed to—it is what they overwhelmingly prefer.
 Given strong consumer resistance to paid alternatives, tailored advertising remains the most viable and sustainable solution for maintaining free access to the digital economy.